No booking fees on the app

 Which train companies operate the City Thameslink to Gatwick Airport route?

-The train from City Thameslink to Gatwick Airport is operated by Thameslink.
-To see which operator runs a specific service, the easiest way to identify it is to use the search bar on this page.
-The name of the train company will be clearly displayed next to each journey option in the search results.
+The City Thameslink to Gatwick Airport route is operated by London Overground.
+For any journey, the easiest way to find the operator is to search for your route on this page.
+The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities